NOVEMBER 18, 2020

 2021 marks 100 years of NCSS service to social studies teachers, administrators, and professionals.
 To celebrate this moment in the history of social studies education, NCSS is planning a year-long experience of signature events, starting with their first-ever NCSS Virtual Conference: Advancing Social Justice from December 4-6, 2020.

 The 2020 Virtual Conference will make more than 200 content sessions available to participants that can be viewed on demand until April 30, 2021.
 Featured speakers include Chelsea Clinton, George Takei, Ken Burns, Nikole Hannah-Jones, Charlie Sykes, Yamiche Alcindor, Chuck Todd, and more.

-While we are sad that we cannot be with attendees in-person this year, the iCivics team is thrilled to be able to offer engaging sessions and panels on timely civics topics and new resources.
-We will also have a virtual booth so attendees can learn what is new at iCivics and chat with our team directly.
+While we are sad that we cannot be with attendees in-person this year, the iCivics team is thrilled to still be able to offer engaging sessions and panels on timely civics topics and new resources.
+We will also have a virtual booth for attendees to learn what is new at iCivics and chat with our team directly.
 The NCSS Virtual Exhibit Hall will be open from November 30, 2020 to April 30, 2021.

 After registration, be sure to find the sessions and panels that iCivics staff and iCivics Educator Network members are participating in (all listed below) and make a plan to stop by our virtual booth to say hello!

 - Teaching in a Temptest [Curriculum & Instruction] Take shelter with us as we explore effective issues-centered teaching in this neverending socio-political hurricane, including responding in real time to unexpected partisan tornados.

 - You Survived the Elections!
 Now What?
 [Cross-Disciplinary] The election season may be over, but teachable moments continue long after the vote.
 Engage students through games, lessons, and activities that put them in the middle of the action.